 2.2.
-The Scottish Information Commissioner monitors Social Security Scotland's FOI performance on a monthly basis, based on requests due in a month, with every directorate and agency having a target of 95% of requests being issued on time.
-Social Security Scotland has exceeded this with an on-time response rate of 100% since the last report.
+The Scottish Information Commissioner monitors Social Security Scotland's compliance with the timescales on a monthly basis.
+This is based on requests due in the month.
+As agreed with the Scottish Information Commissioner, core

+Scottish Government and it's agencies have a target of responding to 95% of requests within the timescales afforded by the Act.
+Social Security Scotland has exceeded this target with an on-time response rate of 100% since the last report.